pmcclay/hc05_baudat/README.md

 ## Usage

 Compile and upload the _baudat_ sketch and connect an HC-05 module to controller board serial pins.
-Maybe build a tidy dedicated device.
+Maybe build a tidy [widget](https://www.instructables.com/id/HC-05-Serial-Configuration-Over-Bluetooth).
 More board & connection info below.

 Pair a Bluetooth device with the HC-05 and connect to it using a [Bluetooth terminal app](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal).
 BLE devices, if any are similar enough for this to work, do not require pairing.